 The nonmathematical part is to select a material that is in a published specification.
-This is quite probable because of the proliferation of national or regional specifications that for one reason or another have not been recognized by the codes in either direction.
+The odds of a material being in a published specification are quite good because of the proliferation of national or regional specifications that for one reason or another have not been recognized by the codes in either direction.
 That is to say, the code from one country does not specifically recognize another country's or region's material specification.
-There is progress in the direction of unifying these different specifications, however slow.
+There is progress in the direction of unifying these different specifications, however it has been slow.